 Emory University conducted a study back in 2014 on age gaps in relationships.
 They found that there is an ideal age difference that can increase your chance of a lasting relationship.
 The study examined 3,000 people and found that the greater the age difference, the higher the risk of breaking up.

 Couples with a five-year age gap were 18% more likely to split than those that are the same age in relationships.
 That figure jumped to 39% with a 10-year age gap, and 95% for couples with a 20-year difference in age.
 The ideal age difference, according to the study, is a one-year gap.

 The maximum age gap between couples

 If you end up dating someone significantly younger or older than you, don't worry.
 There's a lot you can do to ensure your relationship is successful:

 - Regardless of age, to make a relationship work, you should ensure that your values, morals, and life goals match up.
 Ask your partner about their future goals, where they want to live, if they want to have a family someday, and how they view religion.
 This will give you a better sense of whether things will work out.

 - Be prepared to handle criticism.
 The people in your life might ask questions and make comments that'll annoy you.
 Depending on who the person is, you might feel comfortable going more in-depth about your relationship.

 - Make sure you're on equal footing.
 You should ensure that your partner doesn't hold any power over you and vice versa.
 If you notice your partner putting you down or parenting you, this could be a red flag that the relationship isn't healthy and loving.

 Bottom line: don't dwell on age

-While research might suggest that there is an ideal age gap, at the end of the day, you can't control who you end up falling for.
+While research might suggest that there is an ideal age gap, at the end of the day, you can't control whom you end up falling for.
 If you find yourself with a partner that's noticeably older or younger than you, don't dwell on that age difference.
-While considering how your age difference might affect relationship is a good idea, thinking about it too much can turn it into a negative.
+While considering how your age difference might affect relationships is a good idea, thinking about it too much can turn it into a negative.